RomSoftIasi/governance-workspace/jenkins/readme.md

 After configuration, before saving, hit 'Test Connection' button to check the connection to the cluster.

+## Preparation before using pipelines

+1. Configure the Jenkins credentials for the docker registry
+2. Define the Infrastructure pipeline and execute it

 ## Jenkins credentials used in pipelines

 ####Secrets :